Ketanji Brown Jackson wins bipartisan support for U.S. Supreme Court with Collins backing - NewsBreak

 Jackson would be the first Black woman to sit on the Supreme Court.
 Collins did not mention that in her statement.

-The post Ketanji Brown Jackson wins bipartisan support for U.S. Supreme Court with Collins backing appeared first on Nebraska Examiner .
+The post Ketanji Brown Jackson wins bipartisan support for U.S. Supreme Court with Collins backing appeared first on New Hampshire Bulletin .